JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ## Spark NLP Evaluation

 This module includes tools to evaluate the accuracy of annotators and visualize the parameters used on training.
 It includes specific metrics for each **annotator** and its training time.
 The results will display on the console or to an [MLflow tracking UI](https://mlflow.org/docs/latest/tracking.html).
+Check how to setup MLflow UI [here](https://github.com/JohnSnowLabs/spark-nlp#eval-module)
-Just whit a simple import you can start using it.
-See [here](https://github.com/JohnSnowLabs/spark-nlp-workshop/tree/master/jupyter) on eval folder if you want to check running examples.
+Just whit a simple import you can start using eval module.
+See [here](https://github.com/JohnSnowLabs/spark-nlp-workshop/tree/master/jupyter) on eval folder if you want to check specific running examples.

 **Example:**
 {% highlight python %}